 Lead Monitoring Services

 Subscribing to a lead monitoring service is a good way to keep abreast of trends taking place nationwide or find topics that you may not have considered in your proactive outreach.
-A service like HARO (Help a Reporter Out) sends emails three times a day with story topics and leads that are currently in progress.
-Finding opportunities to fit into a larger narrative or position yourself as an expert source can help build relationships with new writers and reach audiences that you might not otherwise be touching.
+One such service is HARO (Help a Reporter Out) that sends emails three times a day with story topics and leads from journalists that are currently in progress.
+Finding opportunities to fit into a larger narrative or position yourself as an expert source can help build relationships with new writers and reach audiences that you might not otherwise touch.

-These leads move fast however – often with a 1-3 day turnaround at most – so monitoring frequently and responding quickly is key.
+These leads move fast however – often with a 1- to 3-day turnaround at most – so monitoring frequently and responding quickly is key.

 Past Media Contacts